auramo/nothing-burger/README.md

 Migrations are located under `server/migration/migrations`.
 They use [db-migrate](https://www.npmjs.com/package/db-migrate) library and are run on Node server startup.
 There are two existing migrations which create a table for user accounts and sessions.
 These both use plain SQL (the relevant part is in `sqls/XX-up.sql`).
-The `db-migrate` library allows the migrations to also be written in JavaScript, and although in the existing migrations we haven't used JavaScript code, the boilerplate is still created.
+The `db-migrate` library allows the migrations to also be written in JavaScript, and although the existing migrations are implemented with SQL, the JavaScript boilerplate is still there.

 To create a new empty migration file, run: